h01ger/piuparts/README.txt

 * "chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the basic install/purge testing.
 If the tarball doesn't exist, the slave creates it.
- This can be left empty if only upgrade tests should be run.

 * "upgrade-test-distros" is the space delimited list of distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
 Using "partial" distributions as defined in distros.conf is possible.
 Currently, "squeeze wheezy sid" is a good choice.
-Leave this unset if you do not want to run upgrade tests.
+ Setting this switches from doing install/purge tests to dist-upgrade tests.
+Not set by default.

 * "upgrade-test-chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the first distribution in upgrade-test-distros.
 If the file does not exist, the slave creates it.
-This can be left empty if only basic tests should be run.

 * "max-reserved" is the maximum number of packages the slave will reserve at once.
 It should be large enough that the host that